 In terms of encryption, they have some great options that other VPNs don’t have.
 In addition to “fast” settings that offer low encryption in exchange for faster speeds, there is also the “Stealth” and “Hidden” VPN modes that are great for places like China where crackdown on VPNs is a constant cat-and-mouse game.

-Being in China, however, my favorite mode is the Hybrid mode, which only activates the VPN only when accessing certain blocked websites like Facebook, Twitter, Youtube, etc. In this way you’re getting the fastest speed possible on all other websites by not routing them through the VPN and only using the VPN server when absolutely necessary.
+Being in China, however, my favorite mode is the Hybrid mode, which only activates the VPN only when accessing certain blocked websites like Facebook, Twitter, Youtube, etc (read more in the article How to Access Facebook in China).
+In this way you’re getting the fastest speed possible on all other websites by not routing them through the VPN and only using the VPN server when absolutely necessary.

 As far as logging goes, 12VPN claims that they do not keep logs that can match user activity with any specific account.
 While you have to take their word for it (as you do with every VPN), you can make your activity even more anonymous by using Bitcoin to pay for the service.